 - Unchecked—Using an existing dataset path for an output parameter raises an error, preventing you from executing the tool and overwriting the existing data.

 Remove layers that reference data overwritten by geoprocessing tools

-- Unchecked—Layers will remain as is in the map, unless the data type or shape type (point, line, or polygon) of the data changes.
+- Unchecked—Layers remain as is in the map, unless the data type or shape type (point, line, or polygon) of the data changes.

 Add output datasets to an open map